 Food and drink

 Visit Milestones' Rooftops Café for fish and chips, soup, savoury pastries, sandwiches, children's meals, hot and cold drinks, ice cream and more.
 Food and drink can be consumed either inside the café or at our outdoor seating area.
-Our pub, The Baverstock Arms, is open every day, serving bottled drinks and snacks with tables and seating available in front of the pub.
+Our pub, The Baverstock Arms, is unfortunately currently closed under tier two regulations.